 while working on a TV show for a Philly station

 Broadcast Pioneers member Gerry Wilkinson has been described as the "PREEMINENT BROADCAST HISTORIAN" for the Philadelphia radio and television market in Harvey Sheldon's book, "Philadelphia's History of Music."
 In fact, in that publication, Gerry has seven pages written about him.

 Wilkinson's expertise has led him to be hired as a historic broadcast consultant by local and statewide organizations.
 He also consulted on national programs and for magazines and newspapers.

 Gerry's first brush with broadcasting (other than being a viewer or listener) was an appearance on "The Carney the Clown Show" on WCAU-TV.
 A few members of Wilkinson's sixth grade class at Overbrook Elementary School in West Philly were invited to appear on the Channel 10 telecast.
 The entire class made Easter Bonnets and several were selected to be on TV.
 Gerry was one of them wearing an Easter hat made out of an old table centerpiece, complete with a large candle on the top.
-They wouldn't allow the candle to be lit because of fire regulations, the TV station said.
+They wouldn't allow the candle to be lit because of fire regulations or at least that's what the TV station said.

 As a teenager, Wilkinson authored several articles for "The Hobby Omnibus," a monthly publication out on the west coast.
 Gerry’s first gig in radio was in 1962 as an unpaid sports writer for WLVR, Lykens, Pennsylvania, a small mountain town where Wilkinson spent his summers.
 "It was like a forerunner to today’s intern program," said Gerry.